Political Activity Policies

 The above facilities use rules apply to everyone.

-(In addition to those stated above) – found in the campus directory (Student Life section) and in the Policies and Procedures Manual (PPM)
+(In addition to those stated above) – found in the Student Life section in the Policies and Procedures Manual (PPM)

 Division of Facilities